 There are many popular public DNS servers from well-known DNS providers.
 Some of them can only perform their direct duties — giving the IP addresses of the requested domains, and some can do more.

-For example, the filtering AdGuard DNS removes ads and protects your device from being tracked, while AdGuard DNS Family Protection combines AdGuard DNS features with Safe search and Parental control.
+For example, AdGuard DNS removes ads and protects your device from being tracked, and AdGuard DNS Family Protection combines AdGuard DNS features with Safe search and Parental control.

 You can select any DNS server and configure it in AdGuard VPN: